XingJinming-real/XingJinming-real.github.io/index.md

 - "Research on handwriting recognition technology based on deep learning", 2020.11-2021.10, Shenzhen University Innovation and Development Experimental Project

+---

 ### Competitions

 1. "A multi-granularity weighted property investment model based on ARIMA and LSTM", 2022.2, American Mathematical Contest in Modeling.
    (Honorable Award)
+2. "Defect detection robots based on Huawei AI platform", 2021.12, Huawei ICT Competition.
+(National Third Award)

+---

 ### Languages

 TOEFL: 98

+---

 ### Technical Skills

 * **Professional Skills:**

-    - Intermediate use of Python and C++, able to reproduce common data structures and capable at common machine learning algorithms (PCA/LDA; CART/SVM; Spectral Clustering/DBSCAN; self-training/co-training/tri-training; Ridge/Lasso/Elastic Net; LOF) for data analysis and visualization
+    - Intermediate use of Python and C++, able to reproduce common data structures and capable of using common machine learning algorithms (PCA/LDA; CART/SVM; Spectral Clustering/DBSCAN; self-training/co-training/tri-training; Ridge/Lasso/Elastic Net; LOF) for data analysis and visualization

     - Ability to use OpenCV for basic image processing and PyTorch for network construction.